RAD 111 : Introduction to Radiography

 Admission to the Diagnostic Imaging program shall be provisional depending upon the student’s ability to pass an initial drug screen and background check.
 Students may be subjected to random drug testing during the length of the program.
 Students are required to carry liability, accident, and medical insurance for the duration of program enrollment.
 Students cannot begin clinical rotations until copies of the health certificate, Hepatitis immunization status, CPR certification and health insurance card are on file.
 Liability and accident insurance are available through the college.
 Students should provide copies of the above documents at the mandatory orientation.

 Uninterrupted progression through the Diagnostic Imaging program is required.
 Any student whose progression is interrupted must reapply for readmission.
 If progression is interrupted for any reason, the student may only be readmitted one time.
 Any changes in the curriculum or admission procedures will be applicable upon the student’s readmission.
-Students selected to the Diagnostic Imaging program must meet the following criteria:
+Students selected for the Diagnostic Imaging program must meet the following criteria:

 Students who withdraw or are dismissed from the program must apply for re-admission.
 No preferential consideration is given to prior students for re-admission.
 Students will be readmitted ONE time only.